-If you are craving gluten free blueberry muffins, this sugar-free, or low-in sugar, version is amazing!
+If you are craving gluten free blueberry muffins, this sugar-free, or low-in-sugar, version is amazing!
 They turned out very light, despite not sifting the flour blend.
-I added 1 1/4 cups fresh blueberries, but you can easily get away with using 1 cup.
+I added 1-1/4 cups fresh blueberries, but you can easily get away with using 1 cup.
 We just love blueberries!
-The streusel topping really makes these muffins!
+The streusel topping really makes these tender and moist muffins!
 I hope you enjoy them.
 Read more below to learn about the sweetener that I used.

 Light gluten free blueberry muffins, packed with blueberries and topped with a scrumptious steusel topping.
 All sugar-free!

 - Preheat the oven to 350°F. Line a 12-cup muffin pan with 10 paper liners.

 - In a medium-sized bowl, whisk together 1-1/2 cups flour blend, baking powder, and salt; set aside.

 - In the bowl of your mixer, add 3/4 cup sugar and oil.
 Beat on medium speed until smooth.

 - Add 1 egg and beat until thoroughly incorporated.